 - Skin sparing mastectomy

-If you will be undergoing either option, ask your physician if you should consult with breast reconstruction specialist or plastic surgeon.
+If you will be undergoing any breast surgery, ask your physician if you should consult with breast reconstruction specialist or plastic surgeon beforehand.

 Treatments in Addition to Surgery